Introduction

 Rehabilitation

 A further set of historical Australian environmental repair projects reinstated to degraded sites more moderate, but nevertheless, beneficial levels of ecological functioning.
-These projects resembled the contemporary environmental repair practice, rehabilitation (see SERA 2021).
+These projects resemble the contemporary environmental repair practice, rehabilitation (see SERA 2021).

 Rehabilitation is the process of reinstating a level of ecosystem functionality on degraded sites where ecological restoration is not the aspiration, as a means of enabling ongoing provision of ecosystem goods and services (SERA 2021: 31).